MA (journal): In Vienna

 Kassák refounded the magazine in Vienna on May 1, 1920.
 He continued to publish it there until December 1, 1925.
 33 issues were produced during this period.
 It was based Kassak's rented room in Hietzing, although he did a lot of editorial work in nearby cafés.
-The magazine generally contained articles written in Hungarian, Kassák was aiming at an international readership.
+The magazine generally contained articles written in Hungarian, yet Kassák was aiming at an international readership.
 His first programmatic text in exile was addressed to "all artists of the world".
-This increases level of interaction globally led Kassák to evolve his theoretical views, abandoning Expressionism in favour of Dadaism and Constructivism.
+This increased level of interaction globally led Kassák to evolve his theoretical views, abandoning Expressionism in favour of Dadaism and Constructivism.
 Kassák wrote to the Zürich Dada Movement, and received a number of periodicals from Tristan Tzara.

 On 20 November 1920 MA sponsored a "Russian Evening" featuring a slide show and lecture by Konstantin Umansky.